UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 **Ryan:** Yeah.
 I'd love to auction off 100 P5.JS things I've been toying with, but the arc probably will never be good enough for me to be.
 I'm ready to drop it.
 Yeah.
 One day.
 Interactive P5 stuff is so much fun.
 But I don't think we have any alpha we can leak on that front.
 On the Universe side, not today, at least.

 **Tyler:** What's up, everybody?
+What did I miss?
 I'm just kidding.
 You don't have to catch me up.

 I'm just saying.
-What's up?
+What's up? 👋

-**Algy:** Great to have you, Tyler.
+**Algy:** Great to have you, Tyler. 🤝

 **Nick:** What about Tyler?